 UM Literacy Instruction Center to Host Reading Conference

-conference for elementary school administrators and teachers, scheduled for Monday, March 3, at the University of Mississippi, will address issues related to instructing diverse learners in reading.
+A reading conference for elementary school administrators and teachers, scheduled for Monday, March 3, at the University of Mississippi, will address issues related to instructing diverse learners in reading.
 The inaugural "Reaching Our Diverse Learners" conference, coordinated by the university's Center for Excellence in Literacy Instruction, "is designed to assist teachers and administrators in providing research-based instructional strategies to help students learn to read more effectively," said Angela Rutherford, CELI director and assistant professor of elementary education.
 "This is the first conference sponsored by the new center, and it's the only reading conference of its type in north Mississippi," Rutherford said.
 "We hope to address issues related to instructing diverse learners as these learners negotiate the tasks of learning to read and reading to learn."
 Robert Cooter, Jr., distinguished professor of urban literacy research at the University of Memphis, delivers the keynote address at 9 a.m.
 His research focus pertains to research-based reading instruction for children living in poverty.
 The conference also includes a luncheon featuring an address by Claiborne Barksdale, CEO of the Barksdale Reading Institute in Oxford, and presentation of the CELI Children's Literature Award to children's author Laurie Parker of Starkville.
 Afternoon conference sessions are to address assessment, comprehension, early literacy, vocabulary, and literature.
+Learn more.

 Journalism Student Awarded State Public Relations Assn.
 Scholarship